jfcloutier/karma_system/design_notes/acting.md

 * A CA assigns itself a goal (its intent).
 * The CA immediately experiences an activation of the intent as `relevant`
 * The CA works on building a plan for the intent (this may be in competition with planning for more urgent, received directives)
+* The CA predicts the progress of the activations of the plan's directives for as long as the plan exists and is not fully executed
-* Once the intent activation is experienced as `planned` (a working plan exists for the goal)
+  * Once the intent's activation is experienced as `planned` (a working plan exists for the goal)
     * until all directives in the plan are observed as `executed` at least once, or uniformly as `failed`
       * an `executed` activation experience is predicted for each directive in the plan
     * once done, the intent activation is experienced as either `executed` (all directives executed) or `failed`

-#### Building a plan to achieve a goal

-* The CA determines a sequence of goals (directives to its umwelt) that, if realized, could achieve the goal.
-* For each directive in the plan, the CA predicts (to its umwelt CAs) that each is a `relevant` activation experience
-* From this moment on, unless the intent is assessed to be stale,
-  * If any of the directive activation is observed (from prediction errors receievd and not) to be uniformly `not_relevant` or `failed`,
-    * the plan is failed and a new plan is attempted
-    * if all possible plans are exhausted,
-      * the CA experiences the activation of the intent as `failed`
-      * the CA sends an event announcing the intent to be abandoned
-  * Else if all directive activations are not yet observed to be `planned`, the CA predicts all to be `planned`
-* Once all directive activations in the plan are observed in the umwelt to be `planned`
-  * a working plan was built and the CA experiences the activation of the intent as `planned`

 #### Achieving a directive activation

 A CA receives and reacts to predictions about the activation of directives planned by a parent CA.
-Predictions match or not irrespective of the intents associated with the directives.

 If a directive activation is predicted as: